uwdata/boba/tutorial/cli.rst

 Compile
 =======
-The compile command has the following options:
+The compile command parses the template script and the JSON spec to generate executable universe scripts.
+It has the following options:

 ``--script, -s``
   **default: ./template.py** (optional)